The Science Behind Leap Seconds

-Leap seconds are added to Universal Coordinated Time (UTC) – and clocks worldwide – in order to compensate for the slowing of the Earth's rotation.
+Leap seconds are added to Coordinated Universal Time (UTC) – and clocks worldwide – in order to compensate for the slowing of the Earth's rotation.

 Leap seconds are added to our clocks (UTC) so this discrepancy does not get too large over time and the time we use is synchronized as much as possible with the Earth's rotation.
-Before the difference between UTC and UT1 exceeds 0.9 seconds, one second is added to UTC.
+Before the difference between UTC and UT1 reaches 0.9 seconds, one second is added to UTC.
 This means that the time difference between TAI and UTC amounts to an integral number of seconds because whole seconds are added, while the time difference between UTC and UT1 is always less than 0.9 seconds.

 The speed of the Earth's rotation differs from day to day and from year to year, so the difference between UT1 and TAI varies accordingly.
 For example, the accumulated discrepancy over one year was 0.28 seconds in 2011, but only 0.02 seconds in 2001 (based on data from IERS).

 Not only do days become longer, but the rate at which day lengths increase also grows over time – but only by about two thousandths of a second per century, according to Dr Bruce Warrington, from Australia’s National Measurement Institute (NMI).
 This means that at the moment days are 0.002 seconds longer than the sum of 86,400 seconds measured by atomic clocks; in 100 years, they are expected to be 0.004 seconds “too long”.